Key could be verified via a test request

 sc_table_saved("defaulttable_deake005")

-If you encounter this error, please check if the rate limits are in fact a plauible reason by using sc_rate_limit_table().
+If you encounter this error, please check if the rate limits are in fact a plausible reason by using sc_rate_limit_table().
 Unfortunately, the response for exceeded rate limits is very generic and can not be differentiated from the response for invalid json-bodies (see below).
 This is why the error message lists two possible reasons.

 Schema